This guide was last updated in July 2018.

 The changes give the FCA and PSR similar powers under the 1998 Competition Act (CA98) and 2002 Enterprise Act (EA02) to enforce against infringements of competition law, additional powers to conduct market studies and powers to refer financial markets to the CMA for in-depth investigation.

-On 22 December 2015 the CMA and FCA, and the CMA and PSR, published new Memoranda of Understanding (MoUs) which shed more light on the authorities' joint working arrangements in markets in which they now both have competition law powers.
+On 22 December 2015 the CMA and FCA, and the CMA and PSR, published new Memoranda of Understanding (MoUs), most recently updated in April 2018, which shed more light on the authorities' joint working arrangements in markets in which they now both have competition law powers.
 Although these documents are not legally binding, they set out useful information covering issues including:

 - cooperation and coordination between the CMA and the FCA/PSR when dealing with cases of suspected anti-competitive behaviour or market studies/market investigation references, including how to allocate cases and share information with each other; and